emmorts/lolapi/README.md

 ### Champion.getAll(options, callback);
 Gets all champions.

-`options` may contain `freeToPlay` attribute.
+`options` may contain *freeToPlay* property.
 If that is set to true, it will only return champions that are free to play.

 Example:
 ```Javascript